 How much do they weigh?

 Males weigh between 110lbs (50kg) and 130lbs (58kg) with females slightly lighter.
-It is important not to let your Bullmastiff become overweight as it can serious cause health issues.
+It is important not to let your Bullmastiff become overweight as it can seriously cause health issues.

 Are they aggressive?

-Although they look formidable Bullmastiffs are not an aggressive dog, most are docile, gentle and kind making them fantastic family pets.
+Although they look formidable Bullmastiffs are not aggressive dogs, most are docile, gentle and kind making them fantastic family pets.
 However, they must be socialised early to prevent dog aggression and being territorial, can become aggressive if left alone or chained for long periods.

 Is this breed a good family dog?

 Yes, they are great with kids. loyal and loving with their families however they are a giant dog with an independent streak so not recommended for first-time owners as they need persistent training and early socialisation to ensure a well-mannered adult.

 Bullmastiffs come in 3 colours, red, brindle or fawn with a darker muzzle and ears, occasionally they may have a small patch of white on the chest.

 Good with kids?

 Bullmastiffs are excellent with children and fiercely protective although they are so large and heavy that even a nudge or accidental head butt can inflict damage to a small child.
 As with any dog, they should never be left unsupervised with children or used as a babysitter.